LispCookbook/cl-cookbook/emacs-ide.md

 ## Disclaimer

 The original material on this page was originally presented at the [ILC 2003 conference](http://www.international-lisp-conference.org/index.html).
-A paper with more in-depth coverage of some of the material on this page can be found on [Bill Clementson's ILC2003](http://home.comcast.net/~b.clementson/ilc_2003.htm) page.
+A paper with more in-depth coverage of some of the material on this page can be found on [Bill Clementson's ILC2003](https://web.archive.org/web/20040213103100/http://home.comcast.net/~b.clementson/ilc_2003.htm) page, which is now archived.